Occupational Therapy Assistant Application Process

 - Complete a minimum of 20 hours of volunteer experience with a licensed OTR or OTA within two years of the application date.
 Students must keep track of hours on the Observation/Volunteer Record form.

 - Complete only three Work Skills Assessment forms to submit with your application.
 One must be completed by the licensed OTR or COTA that supervised the volunteer experience.
 The other two must be completed by an individual who has professional experience with the applicant (employer, instructor, or supervisor).
-The Work Skills Assessments must be sealed and signed across the seal by the individual completing it.**
+The Work Skills Assessments must be sealed and signed across the seal by the individual completing it.
+Please revisit this site before submitting your application as processes will be changing in January.

 - Complete the “Student Reflection” located on the OTA program application (see “How to Apply” below).